Working With Files and Directories

 After a moment’s work in an editor to remove the serial numbers on the commands,

-and to remove the final line where we called the history
+and to remove the final line where we called the history command,

 we have a completely accurate record of how we created that figure.